dc33333/Minting-bot-solana/README.md

-# Solana Minting Bot
+# MagiEden Minting Bot

-#### This is an easy bot to setup which uses ChromeDriver to open up a new chrome instance and mint the nft you are looking for quicker than a human.
-This bot does not guarantee you will get your NFT, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself.
+This bot will buy NFT faster than people, but it is not guaranteed that you will take your collection

 ### You can launch multiple instances of the bot to bypass minting limit / wallet